Do MLLMs Capture How Interfaces Guide User Behavior? A Benchmark for Multimodal UI/UX Design Understanding: Experiments

 \subsubsection{Results}

 \paragraph{Overall Performance}

-Table \ref{tab:task2_result} reports performance on the UI/UX design interpretation task. o1 and Claude 3.5 Sonnet exhibit relatively strong post-hoc interpretation capability when the more effective variant is provided, despite having noticeably underperformed on selection in Task 1.
-By contrast, GPT-4o and InternVL-2.5-38B perform poorly under this setting, while Qwen2.5-VL-32B performs reasonably well.
-Among smaller models, Qwen2.5-VL-7B shows relatively strong alignment, whereas other 7B/8B models underperform.
-The consistent gap between Interpretation and Instance-level Recall scores indicates that while models can often recover parts of the expert interpretations, they rarely capture them in full.
+Table \ref{tab:task2_result} reports performance on the UI/UX design interpretation task.
+Recent models such as GPT-5.1 and Claude 4.5 Sonnet are among the strongest performers, although the overall results remain far from saturated.
+Some models, such as o1 and Claude 3.5 Sonnet, also show relatively strong post-hoc interpretation given the more effective variant, despite being weaker on selection in Task 1.
+By contrast, models such as GPT-4o and InternVL-2.5-38B, which were relatively strong on Task 1 selection, do not maintain the same level of advantage under this setting.
+Taken together, these observations suggest that selecting the better design and explaining its advantage are related but dissociable capabilities.
+Within the smaller-model regime, Qwen-VL variants align more closely with expert interpretations than other 7B/8B models, and larger Qwen-VL models consistently outperform their smaller counterparts.
+The persistent gap between Interpretation Recall and Instance-level Recall suggests that models often recover only part of the expert interpretations, rather than covering it comprehensively.

 \paragraph{Performance Across UX Aspects}